miszalinski/working-with-me/README.md

 ## 🏠 Outside of Work

-- **Family:** 2 kids 👶 🧒 4 & 6 yo — at times may need to hard stop before 5pm to pick them up from school
+- **Family:** 2 kids 👶 🧒 4 & 6 yo - at times may need to hard stop before 5pm to pick them up from school
-- **Background:** 🇵🇱 by origin, living in 🇪🇸 since 2023.
-Still learning cultural nuances — correct me if I misread something
+- **Background:** 🇵🇱 by origin, 🇪🇸 based since 2023.
+I sometimes miss UK cultural references or communicate less clearly in English - tell me directly if something doesn't land right
 - **Weekends:** Usually riding my road or gravel bike.
 Always up for a chat, no pressure to pretend interest

 Sharing this helps explain my rhythms and reminds us we’re humans first.

 ---

-> Let’s build a team that balances **craft and care** — something we’re proud of, not just for *what* we deliver, but *how* we do it.
+> Let’s build a team that balances **craft and care** - something we’re proud of, not just for *what* we deliver, but *how* we do it.